Our Pro Bono Connect service connects people to a lawyer willing to help for free.

-LawRight operates the Public Interest Referral Service and manages the QLS and Bar Pro Bono Services.
+LawRight's Pro Bono Connect Service operates the Public Interest Referral Service and manages the Queensland Law Society and Bar Association Pro Bono Services.

 Who can we help?

 We do not have a strict means test but we can only assist people who cannot afford a lawyer or obtain legal aid and we give priority to those experiencing the greatest hardship.

 In certain circumstances, we will also consider whether the matter is 'in the public interest', which includes cases that affect a significant number of people, raise matters of broad public concern, or impact on particularly vulnerable or disadvantaged people.

 Please download an information brochure (linked to the right) for more information about eligibility for assistance.

 To apply, please complete the application form here.
 If you are unable to complete the online form, contact us to discuss alternative arrangements.